INTERCOLLEGIATE ATHLETICS OFFICE

 Normal Progress for Student Athletes

-In order to be eligible for competition in intercollegiate athletics, student-athletes must earn units in courses acceptable toward a specific degree program at a minimum rate of 24 semester units between seasons of competition.
-As prescribed by NCAA regulations, 75 percent of these units (18) must be earned in fall and spring semesters.
+In order to be eligible for competition in intercollegiate athletics, student-athletes must earn units in courses acceptable toward a specific degree program at a minimum rate of 36 units between seasons of competition.
+As prescribed by NCAA regulations, 75 percent of these units (27) must be earned in fall, winter and spring quarters.

-Effective fall 2016, student-athletes must earn at least nine (9) normal progress units in the immediately preceding semester to be eligible for competition.
+Effective fall 2005, student-athletes must earn at least six (6) normal progress units in the immediately preceding term to be eligible for competition.

-In the freshman year only, students may count up to 12 units of satisfactorily completed precollegiate courses that are prerequisite to specific courses acceptable for any degree program.
+In the calculation of the required 24 units in major and general education courses, only courses in the primary major and in general education will be included.
+Courses taken in a minor, a second major and/or professional education courses will be considered electives.
+In the freshman year only, students may count up to 18 units of satisfactorily completed precollegiate courses that are prerequisite to specific courses acceptable for any degree program.

-Student-athletes must formally declare a major by the beginning of their fifth semester of collegiate enrollment.
-Fifth semester student-athletes will be declared eligible by the Faculty Athletics Representative only after receipt of the following:
+Student-athletes must formally declare a major by the beginning of their seventh quarter of collegiate enrollment.
+Seventh quarter student-athletes will be declared eligible by the Faculty Athletics Representative only after receipt of the following:

 - Evidence of the student-athlete’s formally declared major.